Project overview

 We're upgrading the Gisborne Recycled Water Plant to better meet the needs of the growing community in Gisborne and the surrounding area.

-As the population continues to grow, we need to manage the increased volumes of sewage to treat.
-We’re meeting this challenge by investing in the Gisborne Recycled Water Plant upgrade to ensure we can manage the community's increasing volumes of wastewater by turning it into fit-for-purpose recycled water for a variety of uses in the region.
+As the population continues to grow, we need to treat increasing volumes of sewage.
+We’re meeting this challenge by investing in the Gisborne Recycled Water Plant upgrade.
+These upgrades allow us to turn more wastewater into fit-for-purpose recycled water for a variety of uses in the region.

 The upgrade involves constructing a new treatment facility at the existing site, which will allow Greater Western Water to: